ArnarKSSandholt/GarbageSeq/analyses/HMMsearch/validation_and_further_analyses/virs_lns/README.md

 # Directory contents

 This directory contains one file per each soft links to putatively predominantly viral fOTU data files.
-This direktory makes it easier to handle all the bacterial files using globbing in bash.
+This direktory makes it easier to handle all the viral files using globbing in bash.